-There is also an extensive and well curated selection of beer and wine.
+There is also an extensive and well curated selection of local beer and wine.
 One of Formaggio’s lesser known offerings is its selection of good-quality and surprisingly affordable spices and spice blends.
 For far less than at a conventional grocery store, you can pick up standards (ground ginger), hard-to-find specialty spices (Mexican oregano), or homemade spice blends (the ras al hanout is terrific with roasted vegetables.)

 Formaggio is also a great pre-picnic destination, with a small selection of pre-made salads and sandwiches in addition to the cheeses and the meats available at the deli counter in back.